kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 type of "thing".
 The practice that ClojureScript encourages, however, is to separate functions and data.
 Data is pure information, and functions are pure transformations of data.

+---

+In this lesson:

+- Master the most common map functions: `assoc`, `dissoc`, `merge`, and `select-keys`
+- Get and set deeply-nested values
+- Use the constructor pattern for creating common objects

+---

 ![Functions and Data](/img/lesson19/functions-and-data.png)